 “Meaningful task analysis” is a way into analysing which area of the body is driving the dysfunction that results in non-optimal loading of the system (and hence pain, injury, malalignment or performance issues).
 The “driver” of the dysfunction is usually the silent assassin and the “victim” is usually the painful bit, often found elsewhere.

 Take the example of an ankle.
 It is easy to identify poor loading at a foot or ankle in which we may see pronation (flattening of instep), clawing, poor balance etc. Trying to correct the foot biomechanics with orthotics may not solve the problem entirely particularly if the faulty loading is due to a driver elsewhere.
 If the person’s meaningful activity was pain with walking, meaningful task analysis would need to include some form of forward propulsion.
 In analysing stepping forward in this instance, we need to have an understanding of optimal alignment of the persons centre of gravity over their base of support.
 In other words, how is the rest of the body stacking up during the act of accepting load through the ankle?
-Is there another area of the body which is non optimally aligned or moving poorly before the ankle shows its poor biomechanics?
+Is there another area of the body which is non optimally aligned or moving poorly or guarded before the ankle shows its poor biomechanics?
 Better still when that seemingly unrelated area is correctly aligned, does it change the mechanics, pain, sensation, ease or balance at the ankle.

 The central nervous system is integral to production of movement, sensation, coordination as well as pain.
 Consider the effects that other factors such as footwear, terrain, fatigue, mood, weather or injuries can have on the performance of the meaningful task and you will appreciate the complexities of movement and sensory control of the human body.
 At any given time, your brain is sifting through a multitude of incoming sensory information, without you even noticing.
 In order to make the process more efficient the brain often develops shortcuts to speed up the process.
 These are often predictive in nature and therefore pathways of movement control that are well practiced (both optimal or non-optimal) offer the easiest choice for movement or posture.